proimage/EE1-Upgrade-nGen-File-Fields/README.md

 ![Overview of Custom Fields](docs/img/ee1-ngen-upgrade-field-overview.jpg)

 The MySQL query to update that field's data to the format required by the native EE2 File field is also displayed.
-All such queries are displayed together below the table, to make it easy to run them all at once AFTER YOU'VE UPGRADED TO EE2.
+All such queries are displayed together below the table, to make it easy to run them all at once (**after** you've upgraded to EE2):

 ![MySQL queries for upgrading nGen fields](docs/img/ee1-ngen-upgrade-queries.jpg)